PdxCodeGuild/Class_Raven/README.md

 ### Creating a new branch:

 - `git branch` to check that you're on the master branch

 - `git status` to check if your local master branch is up to date with origin/master on Github.

 - `git pull` if needed to pull any recent changes to your local repository

+- Create a new branch and switch to it.

+  1. `git branch <YOUR_NAME-SECTION-LAB_NUMBER>`

+  2. `git checkout <YOUR_NAME-SECTION-LAB_NUMBER>`

+  The `-b` flag can be used after the `checkout` command to combine these two steps:

-- `git checkout -b <YOUR_NAME-SECTION-LAB_NUMBER>` - e.g. My branch for the **"Lab 01 - Bio"** in the **HTML/CSS** section would be named: `keegan-htmlcss-lab01`.
+  `git checkout -b <YOUR_NAME-SECTION-LAB_NUMBER>`

+  **e.g.** My branch for the **"Lab 01 - Bio"** in the **HTML/CSS** section would be named: `keegan-htmlcss-lab01`.
 The name can vary a bit from this example, but please keep the chosen formatting consistent from one lab to another.

 - `git add <FILENAME>` to add a specific file or `git add .` to add everything in the current dicrectory

 - `git commit -m "your commit message"` to commit your work

+- Before pushing your new branch, be sure to check the master branch for any updates.
+Anything changes that were merged into the master branch while you were working on your branch will need to be pulled and merged into your branch.

 - A remote branch will need to be created for each new local branch.
 Git will usually display the proper command to do this when a new branch is pushed for the first time.